thunlp/SememeRNN/README.md

 ## Adversarial attack

 For adversarial attack, you could generate adversarial examples after you have trainning an NLI model.
+Please change your trained .pkl file path and corresponding encoder type.

 ```
 python3 adv_attack.py
 ```
 Then you should add these new example to the original NLI dataset and keep trainning the NLI model for more epochs.
-Please keep encoder type all the same.